 Where to Stay in Auckland

 If you are on a backpacker budget, Verandahs Backpackers Lodge in Ponsonby is an excellent choice.
-It’s walking distance to the city and K Road, and offers comfortable dorm and private rooms.
+It’s within walking distance of the city and K Road and offers comfortable dorm and private rooms.
 In the city center, Haka Lodge is a great choice too.

 For solid mid-range hotels in Auckland, I would recommend The Convent Hotel, a unique boutique hotel in Grey Lynn that is housed in a former nunnery, Nesuto Stadium which has sleek apartments in the heart of Auckland City, and Auckland Rose Park Hotel across from the rose gardens in Parnell.

 If you are looking for luxury, there are fantastic options in Auckland too.
-Stay at The Hotel Britomart near the Viaduct, the stylish boutique Hotel De Brett, or The Grand by SkyCity, a classy hotel in the SkyCity complex downtown.
+Stay at The Hotel Britomart near the Viaduct, the stylish boutique Hotel De Brett, or The Grand by SkyCity, a classy hotel in the downtown SkyCity complex.

 For vacation rentals, Auckland has a lot of choices.
 Here are the best picks for affordable, centrally-located, and highly-rated vacation rentals in Auckland: